intrepidza/fruit_export_dashboard/README.md

 ![alt text](https://github.com/intrepidza/fruit_export_dashboard/blob/main/assets/ERD.png?raw=true)

 To note:
-- The surrogate keys are generated as guid's via and stored as strings as per what was generated from DBT.
+- The surrogate keys are generated as guid's and stored as strings as per what was generated from DBT.
 Hence not integers.
 - The 'dim_sars_hs_codes' Dimension table is rather cumbersome, but was mainly to allow for providing additional display options on the Dashboard.
 - The 'fct_sars_export_data' Fact table could also be reduced further in terms of fields, but de-normalizing it further could come at the cost of performance when introducing additional joins etc.